Applying for a PhD

-We are happy you are considering applying to the Learning Sciences Research Institute PhD program!
+We are happy you are considering applying to UIC's PhD program, which is housed at the Learning Sciences Research Institute!
 Before you start your application, please take the following into consideration:

-→ We are a PhD-only program.
-We do not offer an MA.
+→ It is a PhD-only program.
+We do not currently offer an MA.

-→ We are a full-time program.
+→ It is a full-time program.
 Most classes are held during the day.

 → The program best suits students who have some professional experience in a related field or an advanced degree.

-Please note that we accept applications for the Learning Sciences PhD program only for the fall semester.
+Please note UIC accepts applications for the PhD program only for the fall semester.

 The general deadline for international students is February 15.